 Beginning in the second quarter of 2017, we began selling direct within the United Kingdom, Ireland, Australia and New Zealand and billing using the local currency for each country.
+In September 2018, we began selling direct in Canada.
 The financial statements of our foreign subsidiaries are accounted for and have been translated into U.S. dollars using end-of-period exchange rates for assets and liabilities and average exchange rates during each reporting period for results of operations.
 Foreign currency translation adjustments have been recorded as a separate component of the condensed consolidated statements of comprehensive loss.